 Ensure You Have Adequate Insurance Coverage For the Future

 It’s unfortunate to note that some homeowners may falsely believe their homeowner’s insurance policy will cover them in the case of a hurricane or other natural disaster.
 Most of the time, a homeowner policy doesn’t cover flood or wind damage, however, additional policies can be purchased for future coverage.
 If your insurance didn’t fully cover you after a disaster, consider contacting your mortgage lender to see if you can get a temporary reprise to delay payments so you’ll have extra cash to take care of home repairs.
 You may also qualify for disaster relief by registering with FEMA.

 Protecting your home is also made possible with HomeLock™, our proactive monitoring and scanning system designed to keep your home safe from fraud, along with alerting you to unpaid bills, missed payments, and county clerical errors.
-Gain peace of mind with HomeLock™ for just pennies a day with memberships ranging from 1 year to 7 years with multi-year discounts available.
-View our HomeLock™ video and sign up today!
+Gain 24/7/365 peace of mind with HomeLock™ – view our video and sign up today!

 For more information, read: